-Eating, drinking, or using tobacco products in the library is prohibited.
-Do not bring these items into the library.
+Eating or using tobacco products in the library is prohibited.
+Drinks are allowed in approved containers.

 Lost and Found

 The Circulation Desk handles lost and found.
 After one week, unclaimed articles will be sent to the campus "Lost and Found" Department in the Campus Security office.